olympum/olympum-draft/_posts/2016/2016-10-24-linux-on-dell-xps-13.md

 Second, I wanted "better" hardware than the Macbook Pro Retina 15 I am using.
 Although it might seem strange, I am not that impressed with the MBPr15.
 Yes, it's a fine design, and yes, it all works.
 Battery life is sub-standard and the way the kernel drives the NVIDIA card is buggy.
+And as much as Apple's next MBP might turn up to be amazing, one must remember that there is a huge price premium you pay for it.
+For the price of a new MBPr15 I can buy two and half Dell XPS 13.

 Third, I wanted to see whether using Linux would be different, easier, this time.
 Would it still be a pain and lot of work to run Linux on a laptop, like it